helenclx/leilukin-site/src/articles/myarticles/anti-harry-potter-jk-rowling-masterlist.md

 (Credit to Tumblr user [comradesaucegay](https://comradesaucegay.tumblr.com/post/621403039459426304) for this Harry Potter-free website banner){.center-text}

 Like many millennials, I grew up with the {% cite "Harry Potter" %} series and was a major fan of the series.
 I had read the original 7 books and watched their film adaptations.
 The series was a passion of mine during my early- to mid-teen years.
-While the Harry Potter novels were far from the first books I read, they were the first fantasy novels I read, and the series’ concept of a magical world set in a contemporary setting fascinated teenage me.
+While the {% cite "Harry Potter" %} novels were far from the first books I read, they were the first fantasy novels I read, and the series’ concept of a magical world set in a contemporary setting fascinated teenage me.

 However, even during my {% cite "Harry Potter" %} fixation years, there were things from the series that bothered me, from the idea of house elves being a slave race that naturally love being slaves, to Snape’s unconvincing “redemption” arc.
 As I got older and became more aware of social issues, I started to notice more problems with the series.
-In addition, reading more books has also made me realise that even on a technical writing level, the Harry Potter series was mediocre at best.
-As a result, I had stopped becoming a Harry Potter fan even before J. K. Rowling’s transphobia got mainstream attention.
+In addition, reading more books has also made me realise that even on a technical writing level, the {% cite "Harry Potter" %} series was mediocre at best.
+As a result, I had stopped becoming a {% cite "Harry Potter" %} fan even before J. K. Rowling’s transphobia got mainstream attention.

 Unfortunately, many adults with nostalgia goggles still refuse to let go of {% cite "Harry Potter" %}, and they believe {% cite "Harry Potter" %} can be separated or “reclaimed” by J. K. Rowling, despite how much Rowling’s worldview and prejudice are inextricably linked to her writing.